pnvamshi/Pearched-Parking/README.md

 # Perched-Peacock-Parking

-A RESTful service to serve as a backend to https://survey-panda-ui.herokuapp.com/
+A RESTful service to serve as a backend

 ### Swagger URL
 http://parkingsolutions-env.uxn4bztsdj.us-east-1.elasticbeanstalk.com/swagger-ui.html#/